Mr. Peabody & Sherman (soundtrack): Reception

 James Christopher Monger of AllMusic wrote "Quirky and melodious, Elfman delivers with his signature blend of warmth and whimsy."
 Chris Coplan of Consequence Of Sound wrote "Elfman is skilled at capturing a film’s mood through music, here finding a balance between family-friendly playfulness and the source material’s kookier roots.
 Across a myriad of sounds, from classical to samba to Egyptian folk, Elfman’s compositions are both sweepingly grand and utterly comical, the perfect accompaniment for the tale of a time-hopping dog and his beloved best friend."

 Filmtracks.com wrote "Elfman lays waste to several influences that are intentionally impressed upon the score, including outward classical and anthemtic references.
 There are also subtle allusions to possible temp track placements, especially in the adherence to styles better attributed to both Powell and Silvestri.
 But, on the whole, this score is absolutely saturated with Elfman's trademark mainstream musical mannerisms.
 The bouncing sequences of upbeat melody feature, for instance, the composer's expected bass string plucked rhythms and slightly jazzy saxophone or brass themes on top.
 The orchestra is well utilized in the soundscape, Elfman applying a wealth of impressive compositional techniques, especially with the woodwinds, that keeps the work technically superior."

 Matt Zoller Seitz of RogerEbert.com called it as "sprightly-bombastic score".
-Guy Lodge of Variety had wrote "Danny Elfman’s score, like much else here, is zippy in the moment but not especially distinctive."
+Guy Lodge of Variety wrote "Danny Elfman’s score, like much else here, is zippy in the moment but not especially distinctive."
 York Vision-writer Morenike Adebayo called it as "glorious soundtrack".
 Reading Eagle wrote "Danny Elfman crafts a score that’s sprightly and sentimental".